HonorarPlus/cefpython/api/ApplicationSettings.md

 ### log_severity

 (int)
 The log severity.
-Only messages of this severity level or higher will be
-logged.
-Also configurable using the --log-severity switch with
-a value of "verbose", "info", "warning", "error", "error-report" or
+Only messages of this severity level or higher will be logged.
+When set to DISABLE no messages will be written to the log file, but FATAL messages will still be output to stderr.
+Also configurable using the "log-severity" command-line switch with a value of "verbose", "info", "warning", "error", "fatal" or "disable".
-"disable".

 Accepted values - constants available in the cefpython module:
 * LOGSEVERITY_VERBOSE
 * LOGSEVERITY_INFO
 * LOGSEVERITY_WARNING
 * LOGSEVERITY_ERROR (default)
+* LOGSEVERITY_FATAL
 * LOGSEVERITY_DISABLE